See the current project here: https://archaeologyscotland.org.uk/learning/heritage-hero-awards/

-The project has now come to an end after a successful two years working with schools and communities to explore local heritage.
+The pilot project has now come to an end after a successful two years working with schools and communities to explore local heritage.
 The project worked with over 900 pupils, giving them outdoor learning experiences that they will forever remember.
 With an inter-generational outlook on history and archaeology in rural areas, people have come together to learn from each other.
 The project also spanned the difficult transition years for school students involving them in a common theme both in separate primary schools and together once at secondary school.

 Through both classroom based and outdoor learning, visiting places of historic importance on their doorstep, core skills such a numeracy, literacy and problem-solving are enhanced as well as improvements to all-round sense of health, well-being and pride of place.
 Continuous Professional Development for teachers has also encouraged the use of archaeology as a tool for delivering the Curriculum for Excellence in a way which engages children with practical life and work skills.